nicojoystick/sparkflow-screenshift-boilerplate/build-guide-for-dummies.md

 **5. CSS Editor**
 Like the JS editor above, I suggest sticking with your own code editor in coding your stylesheets.

+**6. Scene Button**
+This let's you create additional scenes in your creative that you can control using SF's API.
+Think of it as like the gotoAndStop('frame') back in our Flash days :P